Top Tips- How To Find Your Winter Motivation With PT Marios

-When the weather is colder, and the diary packed sometimes during the winter months it’s hard to keep fitness levels up.
-This week personal trainer Marios shares his five top tips on how to stay motivated during the winter months.
+Looking for some Winter motivation?
+When the weather is colder and the diary is booked up during the winter months, it's hard to keep fitness levels up.
+Personal trainer Mario shares his five top tips on how to stay motivated during the winter months.

 In the summer months, when the sun is shining and the days are long, our motivation levels are often at their highest.
 In fact, life in general can seem easier, as our energy levels tend to be higher.
 Everything from getting up in the morning to hitting the gym is a doddle, targets are less challenging to meet and everything seems possible.

-On the other hand, when the bitter cold early nights of winter dawn on us, many of us suffer from a lack of motivation however and with often lower energy levels, life can seem tougher.
+On the other hand, when the bitter cold early nights of winter dawn on us, many of us suffer from a lack of motivation and with lower energy levels, life can seem tougher.
 Even the simplest tasks can feel like too much effort to bother with and this is when the excuses start to creep in.
-Though motivation levels can feel especially low in the winter, it is possible to give your motivation levels a boost and you can meet all your goals, including your health and fitness one.
+Though Winter motivation levels can feel especially low, it is possible to give yourself boost and meet all your goals, including your health and fitness ones.

 Here are five positive tips and motivational ideas to give you an extra warm push to get you through the winter, whilst boosting your enthusiasm levels up for the winter and the longer term.
 This winter, let’s meet all of our challenges and get the results we are looking for.

 Having a positive outlook is guaranteed to make you feel more motivated.
 This festive period make a particular effort to spend more time with people who share a positive mind-set.
 This will help you to feel more positive, and will then help you boost your motivation levels, helping you to achieve your goals.

 The festive period tends to be pretty busy on the social calendar.
 I recommend that you make a conscious effort to talk to people who have achieved an impressive feat or who are working towards a target of their own.
 This will help raise Winter motivation levels, as will avoiding negative influences and people who always see the glass (of mulled wine) as half empty.